– Survey –

 This DVD videodisc is a release of a fascinating documentary drama produced by Ayda Yavuz and Bravo Productions in 2000.
-Turan Yavuz functioned as director of the film; he also wrote the screenplay, chiefly based upon the first chapter of Isaac Deutscher's famous The prophet outcast, the third volume of his great Trotsky trilogy originally published in 1963.
+Turan Yavuz functioned as director of the film; he also wrote the screenplay, chiefly based upon the first chapter of Isaac Deutscher's famous The prophet outcast, the third volume of his great Trotsky trilogy which was originally published in 1963.
 The film is in Russian, French and Turkish language with English subtitles and narrated enchantingly by Vanessa Redgrave, renowned British actress and longtime activist of the Healyist current of British Trotskyism.
 Trotsky is personified by Russian actor Viktor Sergachev (bearing a strong resemblance to the Trotsky of 1939/40 rather than that of 1929/30), surpassing the meager performance of Richard Burton in Joseph Losey's The assassination of Trotsky produced in 1972.

-This film is a well done hybrid of drama and documentary aiming at historical truth, depicts Trotsky being exiled and deprived of Soviet citizenship in early 1929 and shows him during the first years of his third exile, living as a man without visa in Turkey (1929-33).
+Exile in Buyukada is a well done hybrid of drama and documentary aiming at historical truth; it depicts Trotsky being exiled and deprived of Soviet citizenship in early 1929 and shows him during the first years of his third exile, living as a man without visa in Turkey (1929-33).
 The first shots are showing him together with his wife Natal'ia on the deck of a Russian vessel on the way from Odessa to Constantinople (renamed Istanbul in 1930), then first residing there in the Soviet consulate, and eventually moving to Prinkipo (Turkish name: Büyük-Ada, or, Buyukada), an island situated in the Marmara Sea, some 20 miles from Constantinople and inhabited mainly by Greeks and Turks.
 The film gives good impressions of how much Trotsky's fate depended on the good will and tolerance of the government of the young Turkish Republic and of his futile attempts to find asylum in one of the western countries.
 It points out that Trotsky's safety was a continuing preoccupation for Turkish officials and police, and it demonstrates Trotsky's great concern about the rise of fascism in Germany, about the failures and weaknesses of the Stalinized Comintern and about the consolidation of Stalin's dictatorship in the USSR.
 It gives good impression, too, of the various family troubles (e.g. the suicide of daughter Zinaida in Berlin), but also of Prinkipo's beauty and silence, of Trotsky's fishing expeditions, etc. It depicts Trotsky as a tireless writer, historian and pamphletist (it should be mentioned that during his years at Prinkipo he wrote some of his most eminent works such as the multi-volume History of the Russian revolution and My life).
 As a documentary, the film contains a lot of rare motion pictures of Trotsky, Stalin, and Kemal Atatürk and other political figures as well as photographs and film sequences from the Russian revolution, from historical Constantinople, from Trotsky correspondence and from contemporaneous Turkish gazettes etc.